thehambeard/RandomEquipment/README.md

  [ModMenu](https://github.com/WittleWolfie/ModMenu/releases) is required to build and required to play.

  This is the second version of Random Equipment.
 The entire mod has been rewritten from the ground up.
 While not a whole lot has changed on the front end lots have changed on the back end of things.
 This opens up a options for user customizations in the future.
+This mod is save safe and can be installed during a playthrough or removed.
+It will break nothing.

  Updates include:
  * New settings menu using WittleWolfie's [ModMenu](https://github.com/WittleWolfie/ModMenu/releases).
 The lets you customize your random item experience!